MaastrichtU-IDS/dsri-documentation/website/docs/catalog-utilities.md

 <img src="/dsri-documentation/img/screenshot-deploy-ubuntu.png" alt="Deploy Ubuntu" style={{maxWidth: '100%', maxHeight: '100%'}} />

 ## Trinity RNA Seq

 Trinity assembles transcript sequences from Illumina RNA-Seq data.
 It represents a novel method for the efficient and robust the new reconstruction of transcriptomes from RNA-seq data.
-[GitHub](https://github.com/trinityrnaseq/trinityrnaseq)
+See the [GitHub](https://github.com/trinityrnaseq/trinityrnaseq)

+You can start a container using the **trinityrnaseq (persistent)** template in the [Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/console/catalog) (make sure the **Templates** checkbox is checked)

 <img src="/dsri-documentation/img/screenshot_trinityrnaseq.png" alt="Deploy Trinity RNA Seq" style={{maxWidth: '100%', maxHeight: '100%'}} />

 Add the [template](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/template-trinityrnaseq.yml) to your project: